victorcas04/PartyRush/README.md

 ### TODO LIST

- - New: Make release on git
- - Improvement: set completed status on levels
  - Improvement: add popup when trying to return to main manu from pause menu

-##### On Hold

 Feedback:
  - New: Camera shake and rumble on death and merge